 In most cases, the discovery of an abdominal cyst is not an indication for earlier delivery or caesarian section.
 Significant polyhydramnios can cause a spontaneous preterm delivery.

 How Are Fetal Abdominal Cysts Treated?

-Other causes of fetal cysts usually require surgery to correct.
-The timing and the manner of surgery, either through a traditional incision or with minimally invasive surgery when possible, depend on the urgency of the problem and the overall health of the baby.
+The other causes of fetal cysts usually require surgery to correct.
+The timing of the surgery depends on the urgency of the problem and the overall health of the baby.
 In case of bowel obstruction in the newborn, the surgery will usually be performed on the first day of life.

 At Lurie Children's, the experts in The Chicago Institute for Fetal Health provide care for fetal abdominal cysts.

 What Are the Long-Term Effects and Outcomes of Fetal Abdominal Cysts?

 In most cases, the outcomes are excellent without any long-term complications.

 Mesenteric cysts rarely cause any symptoms and frequently disappear in the first year of life.
 They are usually followed with ultrasound for a period of time to confirm the diagnosis and ensure that they are not growing.